mansurGI/lbxtask/README.md

 # A little about project

 Import route gets a request content as stream.
 Saves it into our selected storage.
 Passes a message with name of file to queue.
-The handler gets a file, passes it to csv parsing library and reads row by row.
+The handler gets a file from storage, passes it to csv parsing library and reads row by row.
 Each row is serialized, validated and INSERT IGNORE in database inside a 20 statements transaction.

 The code is ready to add new .csv files types (more or less columns), to add new storages and connections.